 (Clockwise from upper-left) Cinnamon Sugar (P135), Batter or Dough Original (P95), Whipped Butter and Maple (P150), Nutella (P150)

 Batter or Dough serves them golden brown and hot off the iron with cool and creamy drinks to go with!
-Read if they’re good or not SOON on wheninmanila.com!
-If you can’t wait, head on over there now for a FREE cup of coffee with every waffle purchase from 12pm onwards!
-(Opening promo is until July 2, Sunday)
+Read if they’re good or not on wheninmanila.com! *Drizzles more maple syrup while waiting for you to click*

 4th Floor, The Block SM North Edsa, Quezon City